by Charles Schlussel | July 7, 2017 2:33 am

 I was recently staying with a good friend of mine at an Airbnb in Texas and, since we had a full kitchen available, we decided to take turns cooking the evening meal.
 Aston had prepared an incredibly delectable meal the first evening and now it was my turn.
 I found some good looking fresh salmon at the local market and soon my mind meandered back to my nights assisting Chef Marlin in the kitchen of V Mertz.

 When picking out the ingredients for your meal always get the freshest and best ingredients you can.
-Take advantage of the great farmer’s markets we have here locally and as for the salmon, I’ve always trusted Absolutely Fresh Seafood to provide me with top caliber seafood.
+Take advantage of the great farmer’s markets we have here locally or buy fish online.
+As for the salmon, I’ve always trusted Absolutely Fresh Seafood to provide me with top-caliber seafood.
 When picking up the salmon for my test recipes, Brian the manager at the Pacific Street location suggested I try the Faroe Island salmon, I hadn’t had this variety of salmon before but I must say that the rich buttery, succulent and earthy umami flavors of this salmon totally wowed me.

 Below is my updated version of the dish I cooked with Chef Marlin in the V Mertz kitchen many years ago.